microsoftruinseverything456/chatgpt-linux-flatpak/README.md

 An improved fork of faisalkhanshah0's chatgpt-linux Snap package.
 The original can be found here: https://github.com/faisalkhanshah0/chatgpt-linux.

 This version adds the following:
-- Translates it into a flatpak (or snap optionally)
+- Translates it into a Flatpak (or Snap optionally)
 - Right click options and spell check
 - Adds ctrl+w to close
 - Allows for file drag and drop